jayjayjpg/emberginners-workshop/content/steps/install-party/step-009.md

 You can also use `ember serve` to start your ember app.

-If all has gone well you can navigate to http://localhost:4200 to see the Ember demo app running
+If all has gone well you can navigate to http://localhost:4200 to see the Ember demo app running.
+You can do so by copy-pasting the url into the address bar of your browser Chrome and hitting Enter.
+See what it does live in action!